kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

   cluster individually.
 If a `ServiceExport` is created for an `ExternalName` service, an `InvalidService` condition will be set on the export.

-#### ClusterSetIP
+#### MultiClusterIP

-A non-headless `ServiceImport` is expected to have an associated IP address, the clusterset IP, which may be accessed from within an importing cluster.
-This IP may be a single IP used clusterset-wide or assigned on a per-cluster basis, but is expected to be consistent for the life of a `ServiceImport` from the perspective of the importing cluster.
+A non-headless `ServiceImport` is expected to have an associated IP address, the multicluster IP, which may be accessed from within an importing cluster.
+This IP may be a single IP used across all clusters or assigned on a per-cluster basis, but is expected to be consistent for the life of a `ServiceImport` from the perspective of the importing cluster.
 Requests to this IP from within a cluster will route to backends for the aggregated Service.